Login Sign in

 While most cases of heart disease are associated with age or genetic predisposition, there are two preventable forms of heart disease—heartworm disease and diet-associated cardiomyopathy.

 Heartworms are a blood-borne parasite, spread by mosquitoes.
-In order to prevent heartworm disease, your dog should receive year-round heartworm prevention.
+To prevent heartworm disease, your dog should receive year-round heartworm prevention.
 There are several forms of prevention available.
 Talk to your veterinarian to determine which option is best for your dog.

-Diet-associated cardiomyopathy is still being researched, but one particular form of heart disease called dilated cardiomyopathy (DCM) may be connected to the food a dog is eating and possible nutritional deficiencies.
+Diet-associated cardiomyopathy is still under research.
+But one form of heart disease may be connected to the food a dog is eating and possible nutritional deficiencies.
+Dilated cardiomyopathy (DCM) occurs when the heart chambers enlarge and lose their ability to contract, which may be connected to diet.
 Talk to your veterinarian to ensure that your dog is receiving an appropriate, well-balanced diet.

 Related Conditions